dfravel/dfravel.github.io/_posts/2016-12-30-resolutions.md

 title:  "Welcome to 2017"
 header:
   overlay_image: "https://farm5.staticflickr.com/4076/4940499208_b79b77fb0a_z.jpg"
-page:
-  excerpt: "I'm not a fan of New Year's Resolutions, but the change to 2017 feels a lot different"
+excerpt: "I'm not a fan of New Year's Resolutions, but the flip from 2016 --> 2017 feels like it needs something."
 categories:
   - Resolutions
 tags: